I have a question

 If you are using the Fortran version of SHTOOLS, the output is typically in the form of an ASCII raster file.
 These can be read by any standard graphics package, such as the free unix-based command line software GMT.

-If you are using the Python version of SHTOOLS, the output can be visualized by use of the
+If you are using the Python version of SHTOOLS, the classes for working with spherical harmonic coefficients and grids contain methods for making publication quality graphics that make use of the

 Who maintains SHTOOLS?

 This software package was created initially in 2004 by Mark Wieczorek who is the lead developer.
-Matthias Meschede is responsible for the initial Python implementation.
+Matthias Meschede is responsible for the initial Python implementation of version 3.
 A list of all contributors can be found here.Edit me